Hassansyed21/Alzheimer-MRI-CNN/README.md

     pip install -r requirements.txt
 3. Run the Notebook
     Open alzheimer_mri_model.ipynb in Jupyter or Google Colab.
+    Important: This project requires the pre-trained model file Alzheimer_model.keras.
+Download it from the link in the File Structure section and place it in your project folder.
-    Important: You must upload the Alzheimer _MRI_Dataset to your environment (e.g., Google Drive) and update the base_dir path in the notebook to match your location.
+    You must also upload the Alzheimer _MRI_Dataset to your environment.

 File Structure
 alzheimer-mri-cnn.